sjustesen/SimonCMS/README.md

 I've been away from the PHP platform for quite some years.
 I have been using and building sites with this wonderful Content Management System (CMS) called Umbraco on the Microsoft.NET platform.
 Having utilized other CMS' on the PHP from time to time, I see that many contemporary PHP content management systems lack the flexibility found in .NETs Umbraco.
 Normally, in PHP CMS space, you get a buttload of controls, and you end up using 10% of them.
 You, the designer/developer, should be able to make a tailormade user experience.
-What Umbraco does so brilliantly is that it starts at nothing more or less, and then it's up to you to design the rest through a set of predefined controls.
+What Umbraco does so brilliantly is that it starts at nothing more or less, and then it's up to you to design the rest through a set of predefined controls
+(you will ofcourse be able to extend the amount of controls programatically, once we have defined an API for extending the various parts of the CMS)

-I want to bring that to the PHP platform, so here we are!
+I want to bring that flexibility to the PHP platform, so here we are!

 This is not a clone, merely it is a loveletter to the Umbraco CMS.
 It is *not* afiliated with Umbraco project.